adithyaphilip/csd-blog/website/content/2025/prudentia-fairness.md

 <br><center><figure><br> <img src="./prudentia-testbed.jpg" alt="The topology of the Prudentia testbed is depicted.
 Two servers from third party services are connected to two Prudentia clients via BESS, the software switch used to emulate network conditions.
 The software switch is shown to emulate both 8 Mbps and 50 Mbps speeds, and capable of adding j milliseconds of delay"><br> <figcaption><i>The topology of the Prudentia testbed.</i></figcaption><br></figure></center>

 Typical Internet testbeds run in emulated or simulated environments, where both the services generating traffic and the clients consuming them exist within the testbed network.
-This allows complete visibility and condtrol into the network path between the clients and the services.
+This allows complete visibility and control into the network path between the clients and the services.
 However, applying this approach to real Internet services would require replicating the service in a local testbed, which given their often proprietary nature is error-prone and likely impossible.
 Alas, is all lost?
-Will Internet service fairness remain a mystery, revealed briefly only by blood scarifices to questionable mystics?
+Will Internet service fairness remain a mystery, divined occasionally by blood sacrifices to questionable mystics?

 Not at all!
 Prudentia retains fidelity by using Google Chrome instances (fully automated with [Selenium](https://www.selenium.dev/).
 Don't worry,